s-oravec/debug/README.md

 - either reference objects granted to `PUBLIC` with qualified name (`<schema>.<object>`)
 - or create synonyms and simplify everything (upgrades, move to other schema, use other debug package, ...)

-These scripts will help you with latter
+These scripts will help you with latter, by either creating or dropping synonyms for **debug** package API in that schema.

 ### set_dependency_ref_owner